Goals

 • Establish objectives

-• Establish processes allowing it to respect the commitments expressed in this environmental policy
+• Establish processes enabling it to comply with the commitments expressed in this environmental policy

-• Take the necessary actions to increase its environmental performance
+• Undertake the necessary actions to increase its environmental performance

-• It fully integrates into the EMAS ("Eco Management and Audit Scheme") application, created in 1993 by the European Union to frame voluntary eco-management approaches using an environmental management system (EMS).
+• It fully integrates into the EMAS (“Eco Management and Audit Scheme"), created in 1993 by the European Union to frame voluntary eco-management approaches using an Environmental Management System (EMS).

-It has a scope of action that has effects on both the certified organisation (or candidate for certification) and on interested parties (customers, partners, lobbies...).
+It has a scope of action affecting both the certified organization (or candidate for certification) and interested parties (clients, partners, lobbies...).
+More than 500,000 ISO 14001 certifications have been issued in 180 countries.

-To obtain ISO 14001 certification, Apave Certification supports you through the 6 steps leading to the issuance of the certificate:
+To obtain ISO 14001 certification, Apave Certification accompanies you during the 7 steps leading to the issuance of the certificate:

-- Audit planning between the audited organisation & Apave Certification: I plan my audit.
+• 3.
+Planning of the audit between the audited organization & Apave Certification: I plan my audit.

-- Certificate issuance, once you have been ISO certified.
+• 6.
+Issuance of the certificate, once you have been ISO 14001 certified.

-- Annual follow-up audit to verify any non-conformities.
+• 7.
+Annual P-D-C-A follow-up audit to check for eventual normative non-conformities.

 The ISO 14001: Environmental Management System certification is valid for 3 years, subject to the annual surveillance audits being carried out.